nikhilvadlaa/AIOCC-Enterprise-Agent/README.md

 This project demonstrates advanced agentic patterns:
 -   **Retrieval Augmented Generation (RAG)**: `RootCauseAgent` queries a vector-like knowledge base of past incidents to improve diagnosis accuracy.
 -   **Tool Use & Function Calling**: Agents use real APIs (Slack SDK, SendGrid) to interact with the world.
--   **Human-in-the-Loop**: `ActionExecutorAgent` pauses for human approval on destructive actions using Slack Block Kit.
+-   **Human-in-the-Loop**: `ActionExecutorAgent` pauses for human approval on destructive actions using Slack Block Kit or the Dashboard.

 ## 5. Getting Started